PathogenPlayground/TransitiveCopiedConentNotUpdated/Readme.md

 4>FastUpToDate: Input marker is newer than output marker, not up to date.
 (TestProgram) 4>FastUpToDate: Project is not up to date.
 (TestProgram)
 ```

+(The above output is printed by Visual Studio when the up-to-date checks logging is set to verbose in Tools > Options > Project and Solutions > .NET Core.)

 When you edit only `TextFileB.txt`, `TestProgram` is not updated because the `LibraryB.csproj.CopyComplete` marker doesn't exist: